Dear Friends and Prayer

 When we met, they asked us to do a spontaneous interview on the

-street so I thought we'd share it with here at this link.
+street so I thought we'd share it with you here at this link.
 We hope it encourages

 you as it encourages and reminds us of what we're up to here.
 As